tomblakemore/alien-calculator/readme.md

 Use [Composer](https://getcomposer.org/) to install Laravel and the other dependencies of this project.

-Install the application dependencies.
+To install the application and its dependencies:

-    composer install
+    composer create-project

-Run the application.
+To run the application:

     php artisan serve

+To run the tests:

+    vendor/bin/phpunit

-If you receive a permissions error try opening up the permissions on the `cache` and `storage` directories.
+Note: if you receive a permissions error try opening up the permissions on the `cache` and `storage` directories.

     sudo chmod -R 777 bootstrap/cache storage

-Run the tests.

-    vendor/bin/phpunit